mooreryan/TenderIsTheByte/collections/_posts/2019-11-02-notes-from-the-messyverse-tidying-nested-lists.md

 ---
 layout: post
-title: "Notes from the Messyverse:  How to tidy nested lists"
+title: "Notes from the Messyverse:  How to tidy nested lists in R"
-description: You've got nested lists.
-In fact, you've got lists of nested lists, but ggplot wants data frames or tibbles.
-Have no fear, this post will show you how to tidy up your nested lists!
+description: You've got nested lists in R.  In fact, you've got lists of nested lists, but ggplot wants data frames or tibbles.
+Have no fear, this post will show you how to tidy up your nested lists by converting them to data frames!
 categories: blog
 image: "/assets/img/posts/tidying_nested_lists/emacs_watermelon_data_11.jpg"
 twitter_share: https://ctt.ac/Q59Rg